 When scoring "Opposition," previous objections to the application as well as public comments during the same application round will be taken into account and assessed in this context.
 There will be no presumption that such objections or comments would prevent a score of 2 or lead to any particular score for "Opposition."
 To be taken into account as relevant opposition, such objections or comments must be of a reasoned nature.
-Sources of opposition that are clearly spurious, unsubstantiated, or filed for the purpose of obstruction will not be considered relevant.
+Sources of opposition that are clearly spurious or unsubstantiated will not be considered relevant.